 A case study is not an exercise.
 In an exercise, the aim is to identify the one right solution to a problem.
 As such, in an exercise, there is no beating around the bush about which answer or solution is right or wrong.
 On the other hand, in a case study, there are often several possible answers, solutions or points of view, and the issue of which is the "best" one is completely open to debate.
-If there is nothing to discuss, it cannot be called a case study.
+If there is nothing to discuss, it is not a case study.

-Even when an exercise is "embellished" by adding a context, it remains an exercise.
+Even when an exercise is "embellished" by the inclusion of contextual information, it remains an exercise.
 If the context is not used to call into question or add nuance to "the" right answer, it is an exercise, not a case.

-The distinction between a case and an exercise does not extend to the distinction between qualitative data and quantitative data.
-It is possible, for example, to produce excellent cases in the area of finance, accounting or logistics even if the discussion is based on figures.
+The distinction between a case and an exercise does not extend to the distinction between qualitative and quantitative data.
+It is possible, for example, to produce excellent cases in the areas of finance, accounting, or logistics even if the discussion is based on figures.
 On the other hand, a management "case" based on a qualitative description of a manager's facts and actions, where the sole aim is to "classify" the activities based on Fayol's PODC model qualifies as an exercise, not a case.

-This is not, of course, to deny the pedagogical value of exercises.
-On the contrary, they certainly have a role to play in the management instructor's pedagogical toolbox.
+There is no denying that exercises are valuable teaching tools - they play a key role in the management instructor's toolbox.
 However, it is important to understand the differences between an exercise and a case study, particularly in terms of the teaching objectives pursued.
-In this regard, it often happens that authors submit "cases" to the HEC Montréal Case Centre that are, in fact, exercises.
+In this regard, authors often submit "cases" to the HEC Montréal Case Centre that are, in fact, exercises.